 Botany Bay is a beauty spot and great for surfing although can be rocky at low tide.
 The wonderful chalk cliffs this beach is well known for add to its unique character.
 The northernmost beach of the seven around Broadstairs, it’s always relatively quiet and patrolled by a lifeguard in the summer months.

 Stay nearby: Canterbury Club Site is a 39-minute drive away.

 This horseshoe-shaped bay is best for longboards and beginners.
 You’ll find great facilities, including a shop, surf school, toilets and a car park.

 Stay nearby: Canterbury Club Site is a 34-minute drive away.

 There you have it, our run-down of the best surf spots in the UK.
-For more inspiration, view all of our coastal campsites or explore our holiday ideas.
+For more inspiration, view all of our coastal campsites.